autoworks/autoworks-player-docs/docs/display-options.md

 - **Type:** Boolean
 - **Default:** `false`

-Enables the swipe to spin overlay on spin images.
+Enables the swipe to spin overlay on 360 exterior.

 ## Showcase Mode